-Demonstrate market leadership for your products through our carbon neutrality certification label based upon the international recognized standard PAS 2060.
-SCS offers complete service options to achieve carbon neutrality that include establishing your product carbon footprints, the most cost effective methods of minimizing your emissions rates linked to your product and purchasing carbon offset credits from credible sources.
+Demonstrate market leadership for your products through our carbon neutrality certification label based upon the international recognized standard PAS 2060 or the Carbon Neutral Protocol.
+SCS offers complete service options to achieve carbon neutrality that include establishing your product carbon footprints and guidance on purchasing verified carbon offsets from credible sources and that align with your company’s mission.

-PAS 2060 Carbon Neutrality status can be achieved by any organization, product or brand that can demonstrate that there has been no increase in GHG emissions as a result of its activities.
+Carbon Neutral status can be achieved by any organization, product, brand or event that can demonstrate that there has been no increase in GHG emissions through the purchase of quantified and verified carbon offsets.

 PAS 2060 requires you to provide a publicly available documentation packet that includes a Carbon Footprint Report, Carbon Management Plan, and Qualifying Explanatory Statements (declaration of achievement of neutrality).
 These documents report your carbon footprint, outline your carbon emissions reduction strategy, and describe the steps you are taking to offset any remaining carbon emissions.